-- One official transcript (in a sealed envelope) from each college/university attended for both bachelors and master's degrees showing a GPA of 3.0 or better in both degrees. - The GRE is NOT required for admission to this program. - Two letters of recommendation evaluating scholarly and professional capacity.
+- One official transcript (in a sealed envelope) from each college/university attended for both bachelor's and master's degrees showing a GPA of 30 or better in both degrees. - The GRE is not required for admission to this program for Fall 2023 applicants. - Three letters of recommendation specifically for the MPP program evaluating scholarly and professional capacity.
 Letters from professors from the colleges/universities attended are preferred, but if that is not feasible, letters from current or past supervisors will be accepted.
-The recommender must address your work ethic and ability to succeed at graduate-level academic work. - Résumé: Current professional resumé including experience in the field (paid or voluntary). - Goal Statement: The goal statement is a key component of the admission review process and serves as an example of the applicant's ability to express himself or herself in writing.
-The goal statement must be no longer than two pages doublespaced (500-800 words) and should address the following: Personal background and career aspirations in the nonprofit environment.
-Reason for pursuing graduate study in Nonprofit Management, including future career goals and plans.
-Specific areas of the NP of interest to the applicant.
+The recommender must address the applicant's work ethic and ability to succeed at graduate-level academic work. - Current professional résumé including public service experience (paid or voluntary) - Goal Statement: The goal statement is a key component of the admission review process and serves as an example of the applicant's ability to express himself or herself in writing. - Applicants applying to this program who have attended a college/university outside the United States must provide a course-by-course credential evaluation with GPA calculation.
+Credential evaluations are accepted from World Education Services (WES) or Josef Silny and Associates, Inc. only. - All international students must meet university minimum TOEFL score requirements regardless of the language in which the undergraduate program was completed.